denglinsui/denglinsui.github.io/_posts/read_stochastics process/2020-08-08-StochasticsProcess-01-Generalized-Linear-Model.md

 # Linear filters

+> Since there are some problems about mathjax, I also upload the pdf version <a href="https://denglinsui.github.io/pdf/StochasticsProcess/01.pdf" target="_blank">「Stochastics Process」1 Linear Filters</a>.

 ## Linear time invariant filters

 > **Linear filters** process time-varying input signals to produce output signals, subject to the constraint of [linearity](https://en.wikipedia.org/wiki/Linearity).